dyno-might/dyno-might.github.io/_posts/2022-02-01-reasons-and-persons-part-3.md

 1. It's not clear what this further fact should be.
 2. If there was a further fact, there could be evidence of it.
 If we were immortal souls with memories of past lives, a woman in Japan might be able to predict where to dig up jewelry she buried thousands of years ago as a Celt in Europe.
 But nothing like that ever happens.
 3. If you assume there *is* a further fact, then you have to reckon with all the impossible questions in the scenarios above.
-If you think self-identity is all-or-nothing, then there must be some threshold of the dial where below which you remain you and above which become Greta Garbo (or at least Greta Garbo 2.0).
+If you think self-identity is all-or-nothing, then there must be some threshold of the dial below which you remain you and above which become Greta Garbo (or at least Greta Garbo 2.0).
 That would be weird.
 4. But OK, say you're willing to accept that such a threshold exists.
 Then isn't it odd that *there is no possible experiment* that would allow us to *discover* what that threshold is?

 Parfit imagines what various people would think of these arguments.